Professor David Henderson (Chairman)

 Professor Robert Carter

-Bob Carter is a Research Professor at James Cook University (Queensland)and the University of Adelaide (South Australia).
-He is a palaeontologist, stratigrapher, ma-rine geologist and environmental scientist.
-He is the author of ‘Climate: the Counter Consensus’ which was published in 2010.
+Bob Carter is the former head of the Geology Department at James Cook University (Queensland).
+He is a palaeontologist, stratigrapher, marine geologist and environmental scientist.
+He is the author of ‘Climate: the Counter Consensus’, published in 2010, and ‘Taxing Air’, published in 2013.

 Professor Vincent Courtillot